Engin-Boot/capture-behavior-of-a-visit-counter-chandangowda7/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given: foot-fall counter sensor at the door entrance When:visitors visit the hospital during entire week Then:anlaysis of trend on day to day basis
+  Given:foot-fall counter sensor at the door entrance When:visitors visit the hospital during entire week Then:anlaysis of trends on day to day basis

 Scenario: Alert when seating capacity is full